masonphung/project_fitbit/README.md

 - Data visualization with `ggplot2`
   - Multiple plots with `gridExtra`
   - Dynamic labeling with `ggrepel`
-  - Custome color palette `wesanderson`
+  - Custom color palette `wesanderson`
 - Date formatting with `lubridate`.

 ## THE REPO CONTAINS 3 FILES